Gabriele-tomai00/personal_split_keyboard_qmk_vial/README.md

 # Firmware for my personal slit keyboard (inspired from UHK)

 ## Steps
-1) Move this git repository to keyboards repository of QMK
+1) Move this git repository to keyboards repository of vial-qmk
-2) use the command:
+2) use the command (qmk compile -kb "name of the keyboard folder" -km "name of the keyboard layout that is vial if you want to use with vial):
-    `qmk compile -kb gabriele -km default` or directly `qmk flash -kb gabriele -km default` (you need a Rasberry Pi Pico linked and in flash mode)
+    `qmk compile -kb split_keyboard_gabriele -km vial` or directly `qmk flash -kb split_keyboard_gabriele -km vial` (you need a Rasberry Pi Pico linked and in flash mode)